Know your Vanilla Beans

 Now, as you shop for these beans, you’re going to run across product names such as “Gourmet vanilla beans from Madagascar” or “Grade A Bourbon Planifolia vanilla beans”.
 So, it’s helpful to know what some of these terms mean.
 For starters, a Grade A bean is considered a Gourmet bean.
 Grade A or Gourmet beans are generally six to seven inches in length and longer, with a moisture content of 30-35 percent.
 By contrast, a Grade B or “extraction grade” bean – so called because it is best used in making vanilla extract – is typically shorter in length (less than 5”), is not as “wholesome in appearance,” and not quite as moist.

 Understanding how beans are graded will help you choose the bean that is right for your purposes.
-For the best beans, extracts, and powders in the world, as well as to learn more about cooking with vanilla, visit nativevanilla.com
+For the best beans, extracts, and powders in the world, as well as to learn more about cooking with vanilla or buy to buy vanilla gifts, visit nativevanilla.com